yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 let name = "Karlie"
 ```

-We can still access the string "Karlie" anytime, we just **cannot re-assign it**.
+We can still access the string "Karlie" anytime, we just **can't re-assign it**.

 <div class="try-it">
   <h2>Tun & Talk: Uses for Constants</h2>